bortolottidev/react-lazy-router-test/README.md

-# Getting Started with Create React App
+# React router test

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Just trying new funny things on react-router.

+Open this [link](https://dev.to/infoxicator/react-router-6-deferred-fetch-4k68) for more info.

 ## Available Scripts